 Mentored teaching experiences will be degree requirements and, like other degree requirements, will be determined and set by the faculty who oversee each particular PhD program, with exact requirements varying by field and discipline.
 Each department or unit will create a teaching statement outlining the importance of pedagogy to the particular discipline and determine the type and number of mentored teaching experiences required to achieve its pedagogical goals.

-Students in the Divinity School, Division of the Humanities, the Division of the Social Sciences, and the School of Social Service Administration who entered their PhD program in Summer 2016 or later and are in good academic standing will be fully incorporated into the new funding model and will receive at least the guaranteed stipend level for the duration of their program, along with full tuition coverage and fully paid health insurance premiums.
+Students in the Divinity School, Division of the Humanities, the Division of the Social Sciences, and the School of Social Service Administration who entered their PhD program in Summer 2016 or later will be fully incorporated into the new funding model and will receive at least the guaranteed stipend level for the duration of their program, along with full tuition coverage and fully paid health insurance premiums.
 Students who matriculated prior to Summer 2016 will receive at least the funding that was offered at the time of their admission and may be eligible for additional funding, such as dissertation completion fellowships.
 Over the past three years, the schools and divisions have increased investments in post-GAI funding to support students in finishing their dissertation and graduating; during the transition years of 2020-21 and 2021-22 we intend to offer expanded levels of this support toward degree completion.

 The guaranteed stipend level for next year (2020-21) has not yet been determined, but will not be less than $31,000, which is the total funding support for the current year.

 Yes.
 Students in the Divinity School, Division of the Humanities, the Division of the Social Sciences, and the School of Social Service Administration who entered their PhD program in Summer 2016 or later will be guaranteed to receive full tuition coverage for the duration of their program, in addition to the stipend and fully paid health insurance premiums.
 Students are always expected to be making good academic progress.